AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Use case 1 {#trim-uc1}

-You collect product data, however that data contains hidden whitespace characters which fragments reporting and is confusing for customers.
+You collect product data, however that data contains hidden whitespace characters which fragments reporting.
 You would like to easily trim any excess whitepace

 ### Data before {#trim-uc1-databefore}